MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/notifyKPIBreach.md

 # notifyKpiBreach

 This method is used to indicate a KPI breach.
-When this KPI is used, a red circle appears on the display image of the contact when a KPI breach has occurred.
+When this API is invoked, an exclamation sign appears on the icon of the session whose unique identifier is passed, indicating that a KPI breach has occurred.
+To reset the KPI breach indication, invoke this API with the value of `shouldReset` parameter set as `false`.

 ![Notify KPI Breach](../../../media/notifyKPIBreach.PNG "Notify KPI Breach")
 <br>